 WILL THIS PROJECT INCREASE HOUSING AFFORDABILITY IN THE AREA?

-This project will tear down naturally occurring affordable housing to build luxury housing that is out of reach for most area residents.
+This project will tear down naturally occurring affordable housing to build luxury cost housing that is out of reach for most area residents.

 WHAT IS A GROWTH CENTER?